open-policy-agent/gatekeeper/website/docs/enforcement-points.md

 An enforcement point defines the location where enforcement happens.
 Below are the different enforcement points available in Gatekeeper:

 - `validation.gatekeeper.sh` indicates that enforcement should be carried out by Gatekeeper's validating webhook for a constraint.
+Supports templates with CEL and Rego.
 - `gator.gatekeeper.sh` indicates that enforcement should be carried out in shift-left via [gator-cli](gator.md) for a constraint.
+Supports templates with CEL and Rego.
 - `audit.gatekeeper.sh` indicates that on-cluster resources should be audited and violations should be reported for the resources that are in violation of constraint.
+Supports templates with CEL and Rego.
 - `vap.k8s.io` indicates that enforcement should be carried out by Validating Admission Policy for a constraint.
+Supports templates with CEL.

 ### How to use different enforcement points in constraint